Research

-Beyond the Campus/Community Split
+- Beyond Campus/Community Split Consortium

 This consortium discussed the importance of local community building within and outside of the confines of the university.
 Organizations rely on university aid differently, however, those interested in community building beyond the university should advocate for non-transactional institutional aid and collaboration.
 Most importantly, when volunteering or working for community-based organizations, one should enter that space as a learner, instead of a “savior.”
 Each community calls for different needs and resources, and if one wants to get involved one needs to learn what the community calls and advocates for.
 We should remember that in struggles for equity and justice, we are trying to break from the elite knowledge production that university academic circles and activism perpetuate.